Natural landscaping: Wildflower gardens

 "Wildflower" in some nations denominates the numerous showy flowers from some drier climates, most notably southwest Western Australia, southern Africa, and North America.

 Some wildflower gardens attempt to recreate a prairie, including native grasses along with flowering plants, i. e. forbs.
 Such gardens benefit the local wildlife, often attracting birds, butterflies, and small mammals.
 By carefully choosing the plants for the garden, some of these animals can be encouraged to visit the garden.
 One popular type of wildflower garden specializes in attracting butterflies and is thus denominated a "butterfly garden".

 The native plants cultivated in wildflower gardens often have deep roots, and therefore are effective selections for absorbing surface runoff and allowing the water to infiltrate into the local water table.
 Wildflower gardens cultivated for capturing runoff in this mode are denominated "rain gardens".

 Rain gardens

-Rain gardens absorb rainwater from gutters & impervious surfaces and function much better when planted with native plants which tolerate the alternation of flooding and drying.
+Rain gardens absorb rainwater from gutters and impervious surfaces and function much better when planted with native plants which tolerate the alternation of flooding and drying.